Darrel Ellis: Regeneration

 Ellis’s approach to appropriation was unique among contemporaries as he often used his deceased father’s photographic archives as primary source material.
 The exhibition also features a selection of ephemera that provides insights into the artist’s interventions in the art historical canon as well as technical models that reconstruct his complex working processes.

-This exhibition is organized by Leslie Cozzi, BMA Associate Curator of Prints, Drawings, and Photographs.
+This exhibition is organized by Leslie Cozzi, Curator of Prints, Drawings & Photographs.